eemeli/yaml/docs/05_content_nodes.md

 #### `YAML.Document#createNode(value, options?): Node`

 To create a new node, use the `createNode(value, options?)` document method.
 This will recursively wrap any input with appropriate `Node` containers.
-Generic objects as well as `Map` and its descendants become mappings, while arrays and other iterable objects result in sequences.
+Generic JS `Object` values as well as `Map` and its descendants become mappings, while arrays and other iterable objects result in sequences.
+With `Object`, entries that have an `undefined` value are dropped.

 To specify the collection type, set `options.tag` to its identifying string, e.g. `"!!omap"`.
 Note that this requires the corresponding tag to be available in the document's schema.
 If `options.wrapScalars` is undefined or `true`, plain values are wrapped in `Scalar` objects.